jbruzas/Stress-and-Strain-Gang/README.md

 ![image alt](https://github.com/jbruzas/Stress-and-Strain-Gang/blob/main/figures/arm_mesh.png)

-The claw was analyzed by applying a 2000 N force to the clampers of the claw, applying displacement boundary conditions to the connections between the claw and the arm, and applying a fixed support boundary condition to the connection where the hydraulic would be.
+The claw was analyzed by applying a 2000 N force to the clamps of the claw, applying displacement boundary conditions to the connections between the claw and the arm, and applying a fixed support boundary condition to the connection where the hydraulic would be.
 Then, the force and moment reactions were probed for at these points, which will be used in the upper arm analysis.

 The upper arm used the calculated forces and moments (times -1) in the area where it would be connected to the claw.
 Then, it was assumed that the forces that the hydraulic exerted on the upper arm is similar to what it exerted on the claw, so the force and moment reactions (times -1) between the claw and the hydraulic were reused here.
 The place where the upper arm would be connected to the middle arm used the fixed support boundary condition to garantee that there would be no rigid body motion.